Handwriting Is An Intellectual Activity

 We can create new neurological pathways through actively thinking and participating.
 This can create a new brain map in the individual.
-It can lead to axonal myelination.
+It leads to axonal myelination.
 Myelin is the insulating material that wraps around axons – the neurological pathways – and nerves.
 Myelin responds to what an individual does.
 It responds to how the individual has practised, how often and for how long.

 Knowing this should enable parents and teachers to see the possibilities for children’s learning.
 In the case of writing, early practice in forming letters in time-proven ways begins that map making process.
 Practising printing and copying letters and words reinforces the direction the child is taking.
 And practising handwriting in script in upper primary school is important because it is more creative than hand-printing.

 All this practice leads to axonal myelination which leads to new neurological pathways.

 This is why handwriting should be seen by teachers and parents as an indispensable part of a child’s intellectual development.

 What Parents Can Do To Help Their Child’s Handwriting

 There is a lot of information on my site about teaching a child to write.